 Fluoride Is Still Important

 Fluoride isn't just for children.
 Even if you're over 50, it's still important to protect the surface of your teeth and ward off decay.
 The Mayo Clinic notes that older individuals have an increased risk for cavities, making it doubly important for you to make sure fluoride is a part of your daily routine.
-When brushing – twice a day – use a fluoride toothpaste.
+When brushing – twice a day – use a fluoride toothpaste, such as Colgate® Cavity Protection.
 Drinking fluoridated tap water can also help you defend against tooth decay as you get older.
 If you are particularly concerned about cavities or have had a few as you've aged, your dentist might even give you an in-office fluoride treatment for an added level of protection.

 Watch Out for Dry Mouth